Man o' War: 1920: Three-year-old season

 Man o' War's next start was on June 12 in the Belmont Stakes, then run at a distance of 1 3/8 miles.
-The race would establish Man o' War as one of the all-time greats with an "almost unbelievably brilliant performance" before a crowd of 25,000.
-At odds of 1-20, he faced only one rival, the well-regarded colt Donnaconna.
-Man o' War led from the start and Kummer let him run freely at the top of the stretch, allowing Man o' War to draw away by 20 lengths.
-Although eased in the final furlong, Man o' War set a world record of 2:141/5, beating the previous standard set in England by over two seconds and beating Sir Barton's American record by over three seconds.
-This time stood as the American record until 1961 when Wise Ship ran the distance in 2:14 flat on a turf course.
-It still stood as the American dirt record until 1991.
+The race establish him as one of the all-time greats with an "almost unbelievably brilliant performance" before a crowd of 25,000.
+At odds of 1-20, he faced one rival, the well-regarded colt Donnaconna.
+Man o' War led from the start, and Kummer let him run freely at the top of the stretch, allowing Man o' War to draw away by 20 lengths.
+Although eased in the final furlong, he set a world record of 2:141/5, beating the previous standard set in England by over two seconds and beating Sir Barton's American record by over three seconds.
+This time stood as the American record until 1961, when Wise Ship ran the distance in 2:14 flat on a turf course.
+It stood as the American dirt record until 1991.

-Just ten days later, Man o' War returned in the Stuyvesant Handicap which he won easily against only one rival.
-His odds of 1 to 100 were believed to be the lowest ever offered in an American horserace.
+Ten days later, Man o' War returned in the Stuyvesant Handicap, which he won against one rival.
+His odds of 1 to 100 were believed to be the lowest ever offered in an American horse race.

 His next start in the Dwyer Stakes on July 10 proved far more demanding.
 The colt John P. Grier, who had challenged Man o' War in the Belmont Futurity at age two, had matured into the second-best three-year-old in the country.
 Under the conditions of the Dwyer, Man o' War was assigned 126 pounds while John P. Grier carried only 108.
 The two colts scared away all rivals, turning the Dwyer into a match race.
 They raced side by side down the backstretch, with Man o' War on the rail blocking John P. Grier from the view of the spectators.
-The two horses ran the race as a sprint, completing the first three-quarters of a mile in 1:09 2/5 – an American record.
+The horses ran the race as a sprint, completing the first three-quarters of a mile in 1:09 2/5 – an American record.
 As they entered the turn, Man o' War started to open up an advantage but John P. Grier rallied and got back on even terms.
 They completed the mile together in a time of 1:35 3/5, breaking Man o' War's American record set in the Withers.
-John P. Grier made another surge and for a moment the spectators believed that he would win the race.
-Kummer then hit Man o' War with the whip and Man o' War made a final surge, opening up a lead of two lengths in the final fifty yards.
-The final time was 1:49 1/5, a new world record for 1 1/8 miles.
+John P. Grier made another surge, and for a moment the spectators believed that he would win the race.
+Kummer then hit Man o' War with the whip, and he made a final surge, opening up a lead of two lengths in the final fifty yards.
+The final time was 1:49 1/5, a world record for 1 1/8 miles.